Salary & Guidelines

 Please click here to find a copy of the 2019 Pastoral Salary Guidelines table and worksheet.
 These guidelines were approved by the Atlantic District Board of Directors at the September meeting.
-These guidelines are applicable for next calendar year, beginning in January 2018.
+These guidelines are applicable for next calendar year, beginning in January 2019.
 Since most congregations prepare their budgets on an annual basis, we provide these salary guidelines in the Fall to provide appropriate planning time for all congregations and other ministries.

 - Housing Allowance: Each congregation is expected to provide a means of housing for their pastor.
 This can be in the form of a parsonage or monetary compensation to rent or to purchase a home in accord with the fair market value of the community.